thephpleague/route/docs/4.x/index.md

 ## What is Route?

-Route is a fast PSR-7 routing/dispatcher package including PSR-15 middleware implementation that enabables you to build well designed performant web apps.
+Route is a fast PSR-7 routing/dispatcher package including PSR-15 middleware implementation that enables you to build well designed performant web apps.

 At its core is Nikita Popov's [FastRoute](https://github.com/nikic/FastRoute) package allowing this package to concentrate on the dispatch of your controllers.